• How it works

 Lease to Own vs Lease Purchase: Which offers more flexibility?

-lease purchase agreement
+A lease purchase agreement is more strict.

-Lease to Own Agreement: Benefits for buyers and owners
+Lease to Own Agreement: Benefits for Buyers and Owners

-Benefits for the seller or property owner
+Benefits for the property owner

 Benefits for the buyer or tenant

-Benefits for the seller or property owner
+Benefits for the property owner

 Benefits for the buyer or tenant